Toward Super-polynomial Quantum Speedup of Equivariant Quantum Algorithms with SU($d$) Symmetry: PQP+ and Super-polynomial Speedup

-Evaluating matrix elements of this size was thought to be difficult for classical algorithm.
-However, a classical sampling method was later found in \cite{sergii1,sergii2} for qubits.
+Evaluating matrix entries of this size was thought to be classically hard, but a classical sampling method was later found in \cite{sergii1,sergii2} for qubits.

-In this work, we extend the class of PQP (for which we call PQP+) in the hope to capture some of the non-classical aspects.
-The motivation comes from by interpolating quantum circuits as natural Fourier spaces.
-Let us consider a class of problems that can be solved by measuring

-in polynomial time via Fourier space convolution.
-In particular, we define PQP+ by the set of polynomially-bounded quantum algorithms able to approximate the matrix elements of the so-called Hamiltonian simulation in qudits:
+In this work, we extend the PQP class to a larger class, PQP\(^+\), to better capture non-classical features.
+As mentioned earlier, the motivation comes from interpreting quantum circuits as Fourier space representations of groups.
+Let $f = \sum_{\sigma_i \in S_n} c_i \sigma_i \in \mathbb{C}[S_n]$.
+That is, $f(\sigma_i) = c_i$.
+We further assume that its matrix representation $\wt{\pi}(f) = \sum_{\sigma_i \in S_n} c_i \, \pi(\sigma_i)$ is Hermitian.
+We define PQP\(^+\) as the set of polynomially-bounded quantum algorithms capable of approximating matrix entries of the following Hamiltonian simulation on qudits:

-Obviously, $f$ is chosen such that $\wt{\pi}(f)$ is Hermitian.
-Note that the Wedderburn theorem implies that Eq.\eqref{autocorr} encompasses all \emph{unitary} $S_n$-Fourier coefficients.
-If $f$ is supported on $k$-qubits, we can efficiently simulate it using standard Hamiltonian simulation methods.
-We show the implementation complexity, depending linearly on the time and polynomially on the number of qudits, by one of these methods called Linear Combination of Unitaries (LCU) from \cite{Childs2012,Berry_2015,Childs2018} in the following theorem.
-Combing with the efficient quantum Schur transform to produce Young basis vectors, it follows that the $\mathbb{C}[S_n]$ generalization to PQC is able to achieve super-exponential speed-up computing the matrix element of $\mathbb{C}[S_n]$ Fourier coefficients of the following form, where no polynomial-time classical algorithm is found.
+By the Wedderburn theorem, Eq.~\eqref{autocorr} encompasses all \emph{unitary} \( S_n \)-Fourier coefficients.
+If \( f \) is supported on \( k \) qubits, it can be efficiently simulated using standard Hamiltonian simulation methods.
+We show that the implementation complexity, which depends linearly on time and polynomially on the number of qudits, can be achieved using the Linear Combination of Unitaries (LCU) method \cite{Childs2012,Berry_2015,Childs2018}, as formalized in the following theorem.
+Combined with efficient QST for preparing Young basis vectors, this generalization of PQC to \( \mathbb{C}[S_n] \) shows the potential for \emph{super-polynomial} quantum speedup in computing matrix entries of \( \mathbb{C}[S_n] \) Fourier coefficients, for which no known classical polynomial-time algorithm exists.